Margaret Clitherow: Life

 She converted to Roman Catholicism in 1574.
 Although her husband, John Clitherow, belonged to the Established Church, he was supportive as his brother William was a Roman Catholic priest.
 He paid her fines for not attending church services.
 She was first imprisoned in 1577 for failing to attend church, and two more incarcerations at York Castle followed.
-Her third child, William, was born in prison.
+Her third child, William, was born in prison and she learned to read and write while incarcerated.

 Margaret risked her life by harbouring and maintaining priests, which was made a capital offence by the Jesuits, etc. Act 1584.
 She provided two chambers, one adjoining her house and, with her house under surveillance, she rented a house some distance away, where she kept priests hidden and Mass was celebrated through the thick of the persecution.
 Her home became one of the most important hiding places for fugitive priests in the north of England.
 Local tradition holds that she also housed her clerical guests in The Black Swan at Peasholme Green, where the Queen's agents were lodged.

-She sent her older son, Henry, to the English College, relocated in Reims, to train for the priesthood.
-Her husband was summoned by the authorities to explain why his oldest son had gone abroad, and in March 1586 the Clitherow house was searched.
+She sent her eldest son, Henry, to the English College, relocated in Reims, France, to train for the priesthood.
+Her husband was summoned by the authorities to explain why his eldest son had gone abroad.
+On 10 March 1586 the Clitherow house was searched.
 A frightened boy revealed the location of the priest hole.

 Margaret was arrested and called before the York assizes for the crime of harbouring Catholic priests.
 She refused to plead, thereby preventing a trial that would entail her three children being made to testify, and being subjected to torture.
 She was sentenced to death.

-Although pregnant with her fourth child, she was executed on Lady Day, 1586, (which also happened to be Good Friday that year) in the Toll Booth at Ouse Bridge, by being crushed to death by her own door, the standard inducement to force a plea.
+Although pregnant with her fourth child, she was executed on Lady Day, 1586, (which also happened to be Good Friday that year) in the Toll Booth at Ouse Bridge, York, by being crushed to death (peine forte et dure), the standard inducement to force a plea.

 The two sergeants who should have carried out the execution hired four desperate beggars to do it instead.
-She was stripped and had a handkerchief tied across her face then laid across a sharp rock the size of a man's fist, the door from her own house was put on top of her and loaded with an immense weight of rocks and stones so that the sharp rock would break her back.
+She was stripped and had a handkerchief tied across her face.
+She was then laid across a sharp rock the size of a man's fist.
+The door from her own house was put on top of her and loaded with 7 or 8 hundredweight of rocks and stones, so that the sharp rock would break her back.
 Her death occurred within fifteen minutes, but her body was left for six hours before the weight was removed.
+Her body was buried secretly in accordance with Catholic rites.

+After the execution, John Clitherow remarried for a third time and remained a Protestant.